Do you have your own dark style that is hard to define exactly?

 At the age of 32, my little label Zebraspider has become more known, and since then, I spend a lot of my free time sewing.
 I finally tried screen-printing and love it, because it’s so much fun and opens many new possibilities.
 About that time, I also started thinking about ecological and social aspects of clothing and what I can do about it.

-Today, aged 39, I am living in York (UK) and work as a researcher at the university.
-I can’t imagine to ever stop Zebraspider after more than 10 years now.
-My blog is growing a post (almost) every week for more than five years and is getting more political.
+Today, aged 41, I am living in York (UK) and work as a researcher at the university.
+I can’t imagine to ever stop Zebraspider after more than 15 years now and my blog is still growing for more than eight years and getting more political.
 I just can’t keep quiet and deedless in this ill world.
 All printed clothes, bags and patches are already organic and fair, now I’m in the process of switching to organic fabrics for all my designs.
 I have a lot of plans and ideas, and I’m excited where the future will take me.

 Janina ~ Zebraspider